roman-milk/roman-milk.github.io/daughter-lusts-for-her-sexy-daddy.md

  First, I was freaking out.
 I had this fear my mother would be awake, and would wonder why the fuck I even OWNED an outfit like that -- not to mention, wearing it in the house.
 But the upper floor of our house was dark; her bedroom door closed; and no light was coming from underneath the door.
 She was definitely asleep.
 I crept downstairs, holding my breath, my blood rushing in my head and making my ears ring.
 I wasn't sure I was doing the right thing, but a very wet pussy in my lacey panties kept driving me forward.

  Daddy was sprawled on the sofa, the TV room lit only by the light of the big- screen TV.
 He had his iPad on his lap, he was half-watching a football game, and half-watching his iPad.
 He didn't look at me right when I came into the room, so I had a moment to turn away.
 Better not, I told myself.
 Plus, a part of me really wanted to strut in front of him!
-Report_Story #3